Savings Incentive Match Plan for Employees (SIMPLE IRA)

 A SIMPLE IRA is an employer-sponsored retirement plan that is solely offered to employees through their employer.
 This type of account is specifically made for small businesses with less than 100 employees.
 Your employees can only participate in the retirement plan if they have earned $5,000 or more in any two previous years.

-Small businesses widely utilize SIMPLE IRAs because the setup and the management cost of this account type are low.
+Small businesses widely utilize this business retirement account because the setup and the management cost of this account type are low.
 However, this account type has distinct rules set by the IRS that the account owner must follow to stay qualified.

 Understanding the Basics